 ‘Lucia Joyce: Full Capacity’ started its national twirl in Killarney at Kerry International Film Festival 2019, in a programme called, appropriately enough,”New Narratives”, at St. Mary’s Church of the Sloes on Sunday October 20th.

-Then, back in the capital on Thursday, October 24th, the Museum of Literature of Ireland kindly hosted our ‘Lucia Joyce: Full Capacity’, Special Event, Reception, Screening and Q & A with our key creatives Megan Kennedy (choreographer); Claire Garvey (costume designer); Mella Travers (Large Format Photographer); Conor Linehan (composer), and myself, hosted by MoLI’s Director Simon O’Connor (a composer himself, and contributor to my Lucia Joyce radio documentary), for our supporters from 6.30pm.
+Then, back in the capital on Thursday, October 24th, the Museum of Literature of Ireland kindly hosted our ‘Lucia Joyce: Full Capacity’ Special Event.
+The evening featured a reception, screening and Q & A with our key creatives Megan Kennedy (choreographer); Claire Garvey (costume designer); Mella Travers (Large Format Photographer); Conor Linehan (composer), and myself, moderated by MoLI’s Director Simon O’Connor (a composer himself, and contributor to my Lucia Joyce radio documentary), for our supporters from 6.30pm.

 This was an epic event, in which our supporters were invited to peruse Claire Garvey’s costume sketches and the actual costume itself which was displayed on a mannequin, as well as Mella Travers’ large format camera and hand-developed photograph, in which we studiously emulated Berenice Abbott’s 1928 original image of Lucia Joyce in her self-designed silver fish costume.